 Less than 1% of chickens nationwide are raised as free range, but we found a farm that’s doing it right.
-The Otaika Valley Free Range Egg Farm in New Zealand allows their hens to roam free during the day, and spend the night in “spacious, safe barns.”
+The Otaika Valley Free Range Chicken Egg Farm in New Zealand allows their hens to roam free during the day and then spend the night in “spacious, safe barns.”
 A farmer filmed the chickens coming outside one day — and you’ll want to see what the camera caught!

 h/t: Sun Gazing